emk/rust-musl-builder/README.md

 - [Source on GitHub](https://github.com/emk/rust-musl-builder)
 - [Changelog](https://github.com/emk/rust-musl-builder/blob/master/CHANGELOG.md)

-**UPDATED:** The OpenSSL configuration has changed to support `sqlx`.
-This may break very old versions of the `openssl` crate.
-If this affects you, please file an issue.
-See the [Changelog](https://github.com/emk/rust-musl-builder/blob/master/CHANGELOG.md) for details.
+**UPDATED:** Major updates in this release which may break some builds.
+See [the CHANGELOG](https://github.com/emk/rust-musl-builder/blob/master/CHANGELOG.md) for details.
+If these updates break your build, you can update your `Dockerfile` to use `FROM ekidd/rust-musl-builder:1.48.0` to revert to the previous version.

 ## What is this?